jonjau/msa/README.md

 installed.

 `conda` is required for the following steps.
-Though, installing the above dependencies with `pip` in a `virtualenv` or otherwise might also work.
+Though, installing the above dependencies with `pip` in a `venv` Python environment or otherwise might also work.

-After cloning the repository into a folder, create a `conda` environment, check that it has been installed then activate it.
+After cloning the repository into a folder, create a `conda` environment, check that it has been installed then activate it:

 ```_
 conda env create -f environment.yml